AntHidMar/ParetoInvest/README.md

 ---

+## 🐳 Docker Support

+To facilitate installation and ensure a consistent environment across different systems, we have provided a **Docker setup** for ParetoInvest.
+This allows users to run the software without worrying about Python, library versions, or system dependencies.

+### Features

+- **Pre-configured environment**: Includes Python, all required packages, and Java (for jMetal integration).
+- **Isolation**: Runs in a container, avoiding conflicts with other software on your machine.
+- **Cross-platform**: Works on Windows without additional setup.
+- **Ease of use**: No need to manually install dependencies; the container provides everything required to run ParetoInvest.

+### Usage

+1. **Build the Docker image** (run this from the project root):
+    ```bash
+    docker build -t paretoinvest .
+    ```

+2. **Run the container**:
+    ```bash
+    docker run -it --rm -v $(pwd):/app paretoinvest
+    ```

+    - `-v $(pwd):/app` mounts the project directory into the container, so you can access your data and results outside the container.
+    - `--rm` removes the container after exit to keep your system clean.

+3. **Access the application**:
+    - Once inside the container, you can run ParetoInvest as usual:
+    ```bash
+    python main.py
+    ```

+### Notes

+- The Dockerfile is included in the root directory of the project.
+- Using Docker ensures that the software works with the exact versions of Python, libraries, and Java that were tested during development.
+- This setup is ideal for users who want a **quick, reliable, and reproducible installation** without modifying their local environment.

+---

+We recommend using Docker if you are setting up ParetoInvest for the first time or want to avoid dependency conflicts.

+---

 ### 🛠️ Configuration

 The application includes a `config/` folder with the file `config.json`, used to define the runtime environment when launching the application from the provided batch script (`ParetoInvest.bat` on Windows).